emahuni/em-async-events/README.md

 **Yes.
 Correct.
 Nothing.** Plugin will handle all of this by itself, unsubscribing current component listeners in its `beforeDestroy` hook.

 ## Methods
-There are several methods used to manage events.
+There are several methods used to manage events with super duper conviniencies like async events/listeners/callbacks.

 ### Listening to events:
 Listening to event or events: